 - Heat pumps

 - Refrigeration equipment

 - Solar thermal systems

 A full list of the plant or machinery that qualifies, together with details of the manufacturer can be found on the government website at:

 Where qualifying plant or machinery is installed as components within a larger item of plant or machinery, the expenditure relating to the qualifying plant or machinery will still qualify for the 100% First Year Allowance.

 In addition to the cost of the product on the Energy Product Technology List, other direct costs may be included within the claim to ECAs, including the cost of:

 - Transportation of the equipment to the site where it is to be installed;

 - Direct installation costs, including:

-The acquisition of plant and machinery on which tariffs are receivable under either the feed in tariff, or renewable heat schemes are no longer eligible for 100% First Year Allowances.
+The acquisition of plant and machinery on which tariffs are receivable under either the feed in tariff, or renewable heat schemes are not eligible for 100% First Year Allowances.
 Where no tariffs are paid, 100% First Year Allowances may be claimed.